scalespeeder/DayZ-CHERNARUS-Airfield-to-Airfield-FAST-TRAVEL-system-for-PC-and-Console-Community-Servers/readme.txt

 -----

-If you'd like to make the logging off & on process faster for your players, open your globals.xml file, fimd the login / logoff timers and edit them to look like this:
+If you'd like to make the logging off & on process faster for your players, open your globals.xml file, find the login / logoff timers and edit them to look like this:

  <var name="TimeLogin" type="0" value="5"/>